SovereignCloudStack/standards/Standards/scs-0102-v2-image-metadata.md

   of doubt.
 Talk to the SCS standardization bodies if you'd like to see this list extended which is likely the case if you fall back to `custom`.

-  The usage of standardized `os_distro`, `os_version`, `architecture`, and `os_purpose` help cloud users to create automation that works across clouds without requiring image names to be standardized.
+  The usage of standardized `os_distro`, `os_version`, `architecture`, and `os_purpose` helps cloud users to create automation that works across clouds without requiring image names to be standardized.

   _Uniqueness requirement_: For every assignment of values for `os_distro`, `os_version`,
   and `architecture`, there MUST be at most one public (`visibility=public`),